atsaloli/cicd/gitlab-ci/01-setting-up-ci/12-setting-up-a-project.md

 -->

-## Add a README.md to your "www" project
+## Add a README.md to your project

 Add a README.md file by selecting "README" in the UI: